Sharon-Wanjiku/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 PROJECTS

+Main.h-Contains the prototypes of all the used functions and the prototype of the function _putchar.

-- 0-memset.c-function that fills memory with a constant byte
+- 0-memset.c-function that fills memory with a constant byte.